 Confusion about labels that suggest food is inedible or unsafe after a certain date, when those dates may or may not be scientifically based, results in thousands of tons of edible food being discarded each year, and resolving that confusion is an important part of a comprehensive effort to reduce food waste.
 This bill would reduce confusion for consumers and enable grocery stores and others to safely donate food after the ‘Best if used by’ date.

 The Collaborative has supported lowering the threshold of the Commercial Food Material Disposal Ban from those businesses that produce one ton of organic waste material per week to include those that produce up to half a ton per week.
-This updated regulation is expected to be announced in Spring 2021 and go into effect Fall 2021 and would require around 2,000 additional businesses, schools and institutions to divert their food waste.
+The threshold will drop to half a ton per week beginning on Nov 1, 2022.
+This will require around 2,000 additional businesses, schools and institutions to divert their food waste.

 Below are key food waste reduction organizations, including food rescue, gleaning, and composting organizations that partner with the Collaborative to reduce food waste around the state.